FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata

-When a merge introduces a non-deterministic choice, i.e., both $\delta(q,a)$ and $\delta(q',a)$ are non-zero, the target states of these transitions are merged as well to satisfy the determinization constraint.
-This is called the \emph{determinization} process (the for loop in Algorithm~\ref{alg:merge}).
-Although a user can influence the type of model by defining their own evaluation function and type of input data, determinism is required and used at several places to speed up the computations.
-FlexFringe can therefore not be used to learn non-deterministic automata.
-The result of a single merge is a PDFA that is smaller than before (by following the representatives), and still consistent with the input sample $S$ as specified by the evaluation function.
+When a merge introduces a non-deterministic choice, i.e., both $\delta(q,a)$ and $\delta(q',a)$ are non-zero, the target states of these transitions are merged as well to satisfy the determinization constraint, this is called the \emph{determinization} process (the for loop in Algorithm~\ref{alg:merge}).
+The result of a single merge is a PDFA that is smaller than before (by following the representatives) and still consistent with the input sample $D$ as specified by the evaluation function, since the merge check is performed recursively on all states merged during determinization.
 FlexFringe repeatedly applies this state merging process until no more consistent merges are possible.